virtualidentityag/vi-frontend-hub/src/roadmap-goals.md

 __Challenges__
 - Learn about XSS by playing the XSS Game

-*Goal: you know the most critical security risks and vulnerabilities in Web applications*
+*Goal: You know the most critical security risks and vulnerabilities in Web applications.*

 </roadmap-component>